RefactoringGuru/refactoring-examples/interactive-en-after/java/introduce-foreign-method.md

 This class has code that opens a new billing period one week in the future from the current time.

-Ideally, the <code>Date</code> class would have a method for getting a date seven days in the future (something resembling <code>previousDate.nextWeek()</code>) but it does not, and what's more, it is standard so we cannot change it.
+Ideally, the <code>Date</code> class would have a method for getting a date seven days in the future (something resembling <code>previousDate.nextWeek()</code>) but it does not, and, what's pretty sad, it is standard so we cannot change it.

 What we can do though is create a "foreign" method in its own class.

-To make the method more universal, add a parameter of the <code>Date</code> class to it.
-We are essentially broadening the functionality of the object mentioned in this parameter.
+To make the method more universal, we will add a parameter of the <code>Date</code> class to it.
+Essentially, we are extending the functionality of the object passed in this parameter.

 You should also declare the method static to make it accessible from other code not associated with <code>Account</code>.

-The method can now be used in the remaining code.
+The method can now be used in the other code.

-For the finishing touch, add a comment to the "external method" about what it is.
-This will avoid potential confusion regarding its use.
+For the finishing touch, let's add a comment to the "foreign method" about its purpose and our intentions.
+That will help to avoid potential confusion regarding its use.
 And if a new class is created in the program later for storing additional date-related functions, this method can be easily found and moved to a better place.

 Let's perform the final compilation and testing.